top of page

 • Emergency Services:

-• I believe our Police Department and Fire Department need to be staffed to a level that ensures the safety of our citizens and those who serve on the job.
+• I believe our Police Department and Fire Department need to be supported in a way that ensures the safety of our citizens and those who serve on the job.
 I will continue to ask the tough questions and advocate for this.

 • I firmly believe that our Danbury Volunteer Fire Department is an asset to our Fire Department and will continue to advocate for them to ensure the manpower needed to respond to emergency situations.
-I’m proud to have led the call for a Volunteer Tax Abatement that could help them retain members.
+I’m proud to have led the call for a Volunteer Tax Abatement that could help them retain members, but unfortunately, the Republican Mayor and majority have failed to call the ad hoc committee together to move this forward.
+The city of Danbury is losing volunteer firefighters at an alarmingly high rate.
+It isn't just to them becoming career firefighters which is normal and expected.
+Some volunteer fire companies have lost members to surrounding towns who show they value the volunteers by offering abatements and in some cases pensions to maintain retention of volunteers.

 • Health and Welfare of our Citizens: